-Participant Type cicipant Type Membership Table -) / Setback (-) Adjustment to Rates Service Retirees General Healthy Annuitant Male: +1; Female: +1 Male: 105%; Female: 108% Disability Retirees General Disabled Male: -3; Female: 0 Male: 103%; Female: 106% Beneficiaries General Contingent Survivors Male: +2; Female: +2 Male: 106%; Female: 105%
+Participant Type Membership Table Set Forward (+ +) / Setback (-) Adjustmen t to Rates Service Retirees General Healthy Annuitant Male: +1; Female: +1 Male: 105%; Female: 108% Disability Retirees General Disabled Male: -3; Female: 0 Male: 103%; Female: 106% Beneficiaries General Contingent Survivors Male: +2; Female: +2 Male: 106%; Female: 105%

-The actuarial assumptions used in the June 30, 2020 valuation were based on the results of an actuarial experience study for the period July 1, 2014 - June 30, 2019.
+The actuarial assumptions used in the June 30, 2021 valuation were based on the results of an actuarial experience study for the period July 1, 2014 - June 30, 2019.

-The long-term expected rate of return on pension plan investments was determined using a lognormal distribution analysis in which best-estimate ranges of expected future real rates of return (expected nominal returns, net of pension plan investment expense and the assumed rate of inflation) are developed for each major asset class.
-These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
+The long-term expected rate of return on pension plan investments was determined using a log-normal distribution analysis in which best-estimate ranges of expected future real rates of return (expected nominal returns, net of pension plan investment expense and the assumed rate of inflation) are developed for each major asset class.
+These ranges are combined to produce the long-term expected rate of return by weighing the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.